-The forcings prescribed in our bounding experiments CIRC and BIO are broadly sufficient to reproduce the reconstructed deglacial $CO_2$ increase.
+The forcings prescribed in our bounding experiments CIRC and BIO are broadly sufficient to reproduce the reconstructed deglacial CO2 increase.
 This is evidenced by an analysis of the atmospheric carbon budget (Fig. 6d and f).
-In the control simulation (CTL) an addition of $1700\,\mathrm{Gt}\,\mathrm{C}$ is required to close the budget.
-In contrast, the mismatch in the budget is close to zero for BIO and about $-100\,\mathrm{Gt}\,\mathrm{C}$ for CIRC at the end of the simulation.
-In other words, only small emissions from unknown origin have to be applied in average to close the budget.
-Both experiments need a $CO_2$ sink in the early Holocene as indicated by the negative missing emissions.
-Such a sink could have been carbon uptake of NH peatlands (Yu et al., 2010) as peatland-dynamics is not included in this model version.
+In the control simulation (CTL) an addition of 1700 Gt C is required to close the budget.
+In contrast, the mismatch in the budget is close to zero for BIO and about -100 Gt C for CIRC at the end of the simulation.
+In other words, only small emissions from unknown origin have to be applied on average to close the budget.
+Both experiments need a CO2 sink in the early Holocene as indicated by the negative missing emissions.
+Such a sink could have been the carbon uptake of Northern Hemisphere peatlands (Yu et al., 2010), as peatland dynamics are not included in this model version.
 In summary, simulation CIRC corresponds to the picture of a slowly ventilated ocean during the LGM, whereas deep ocean ventilation changes remain small in BIO and are absent in the CTL simulation.
-The atmospheric carbon budget is approximately closed in simulations CIRC and BIO, whereas a substantial external carbon input is required in simulation CTL.
-These three simulations provide thus three radically different evolutions of the carbon cycle over the past 2120 kyr and will serve us to assess uncertainties in inferred radiocarbon production rates due to our incomplete understanding of the past carbon cycle.
+The atmospheric carbon budget is approximately